Miami crime expert to plead guilty in Venezuela graft case

 Bruce Bagley, 73, was arrested in November on three counts of money laundering.
 Authorities said the charges arose from deposits he received from bank accounts in Switzerland and the United Arab Emirates that allegedly contained the stolen proceeds from a Venezuelan public housing project.

 Soon afterward, he was freed on $300,000 bail after pleading not guilty.
-But this week, filings in the New York federal court indicated he would change his plea to guilty in a hearing schedule for March 20.
+But this week, filings in the New York federal court indicated he would change his plea to guilty in a hearing scheduled for March 20.
 His lawyer, Peter Quijano, declined to comment.

 Bagley, an international studies professor, is co-author of “Drug Trafficking, Organized Crime and Violence in the Americas Today,” published in 2015, among other books.
 He has testified before Congress, as an expert in court and been interviewed by numerous news organizations including The Associated Press.